magdaaarmas/PETRA/IL2RA_MYBL2_EGR1/README.md

 # Scoring MYBL2 and EGR1 insertions in IL2RA

 Folder contains the necessary codes for analysis of libraries of multiple MYBL2 and EGR1 insertions.
-Each step consists of a bash script with dependent Python scripts.
+Each step consists of a bash script with dependent Python scripts (included in the `Python_scripts/` directory).
-Examples for all input information files can be found in the Example_files directory
+Examples for all input information files can be found in the `Example_files/` directory

-## 1) Fastq to expression scores
+## 1) Fastq to PETRA expression scores
 Bash script fastq.sh is used to score variants from fastq files from single-end Ilumina reads (using dependent python scripts contained in folder).
-The code can be run once to score different experiments.
+The code needs to be run once for each experiment.
-Outputs final expression scores.
+Should be run from a directory containing all bash and python codes and containing a subdirectory `{experiment_name}/` containing the necessary files (examples of which can be found in the `Example_files/` directory)

 Code line:
 ```bash